What the 'Thor: Ragnarok' Post-Credit Scenes Mean for the Future of the Marvel Universe

 So the likely pilot is Thanos — or at least one of his minions.
 We know from the post-credits scene in Avengers: Age of Ultron — seriously, never leave the theater early at Marvel movie — that Thanos has set out to collect Infinity Stones, the powerful gems that have shown up across the Marvel Universe and lend their owner incredible power.

 Why would he destroy ship?
 Probably because Loki has an Infinity Stone with him.
 When Loki was setting the Apocalypse loose in order to save the Asgardian people and destroy Hela, the Goddess of Death, he stops for a second to look at the Tesseract or Space Stone.
-One is stuck in his staff from that time when he tried to take over earth.
 Given his history with the stone — and his proclivity for mischief — there is no way that Loki left that room without taking the Space Stone with him.
 Now Thanos has come to collect.

 Whether Loki tries to save Thor or sides with Thanos and quickly gives up the stone is unclear.
 But we do know that Loki has some role to play in the plot of Infinity War.